Michigan-Climbing/mclimbing/content/english/faq/_index.md

 ---
 title: "Frequently Asked Questions"
-description: "Frequently asked questions" subtitle : "subtitle"
+description: ""
+subtitle : "Contact us at mclimbing@umich.edu if you have any questions not covered here."
 draft: false
 bg_image: "images/slider-bg.jpg"
 ---